 | 2001 |

-Mus81 and Eme1 form a heterodimeric endonuclease complex that resolves Holliday junctions into linear duplex products; both subunits are required for meiotic recombination at a late step, and the meiotic defect of mus81 is rescued by a bacterial HJ resolvase. |
+Mus81 and Eme1 form a heterodimeric endonuclease complex that resolves Holliday junctions into linear duplex products.
+Both subunits are required during meiosis at a late step of meiotic recombination, and the meiotic defect of mus81 mutants is rescued by a bacterial Holliday junction resolvase. |

 Cell |